November, 2025

 Founder and Principal investigator of the PETAL Consortium

-In this Q&A, meet Dr. Salvia Jain–founder and principal investigator of the PETAL Consortium–as she shares how her journey in medicine began and what inspired her to focus on blood cancer research.
+In this Q&A, meet Dr. Salvia Jain–founder and principal investigator of PETAL Consortium–as she shares how her journey in medicine began and what inspired her to focus on blood cancer research.

 May, 2025